tjhorner/upsy-desky/test-firmware/README.md

 # Test Firmware

 This firmware is used to test assembled boards before shipping.
-In the future I'd like this process to be more automated but this is what I have for now.
+In the future I'd like this process to be more automated and comprehensive but this is what I have for now.

 ## Usage